Afsarwala tomb

-The Afsarwala tomb complex consists of a tomb and mosque, located inside the Humayun's Tomb complex in Delhi, India.
+The Afsarwala tomb complex consists of a tomb and mosque, located inside the Humayun's Tomb complex in the south of New Delhi, India.
 The mausoleum houses the tomb of an unknown person.
-The tomb, together with other structures, forms the UNESCO World Heritage Site of Humayun's tomb complex.

-Location

-The Afsarwala tomb is located east of the Arab Serai at the Humayun's Tomb complex in Delhi, India.
+The tomb, together with other structures, forms the UNESCO World Heritage Site of Humayun's tomb complex.The Afsarwala tomb is located east of the Arab Serai at the Humayun's Tomb complex in Delhi, India.
 The Afsarwala tomb is located south-east from the mosque.